Saikarthik-Ramakrishnan/ca-fpga-engine/hardware/README.md

    `0x55` inside a rule payload never reaches the seed loader.

-That keeps `seed_loader.v` byte-for-byte unchanged and still covered by its own testbench, rather than growing a second command into a verified module.
+That keeps `seed_loader.v` byte-for-byte unchanged and still covered by its own testbench, and keeps a second command out of a verified module.

-## Verification
+### Verification

 - `test_ca_cell_rule.py`: 512 inputs x 5 rulesets = 2,560 cases, plus 24
   random rule masks over the full 18-bit space x 512 inputs = 12,288 more.